Dotmister/Dotmister.github.io/_posts/2015-09-22-P2PFileDistribution.md

 ---
 layout: post
-title:  "Dummy Post"
+title:  "P2P File Distribution"
 date:   2015-04-18 08:43:59
-author: Ben Centra
+author: Adam Casey
-categories: cv-research
+categories: university
 ---

 This is just a dummy post.
 Lorem ipsum and all the rest.